atonu1971/Ovarian-Cancer-RNA-seq/README.md

 conda install -c conda-forge "r-data.table=1.14.8" -y
 ```

-> **Note on biomaRt:** The original professor's script imported `library(biomaRt)` for gene annotation lookups.
+> **Note on biomaRt:** The Dr.McLendon's script imported `library(biomaRt)` for gene annotation lookups.
 This was removed because: (1) biomaRt requires outbound internet access to query Ensembl, which Argon compute nodes block; (2) the t2g mapping file (`cdna_t2g_map.tsv`) already contains all the gene annotation needed — biomaRt was redundant.
 Do not attempt to install or use biomaRt on Argon compute nodes.
+> TL:DR: Do not install biomart

 ### Verify installation